Are Contacts Expensive?

 It seems obvious that contact lenses are less expensive than vision correction surgery.
 And they are initially.

-According to 2010 data, the average cost of the most advanced form of LASIK surgery performed in the United States in the first quarter of the year was $2,170 per eye.
+Over the past few years, the average cost of the most advanced form of LASIK surgery performed in the United States has remained relatively stable, at about $2,150 per eye.

-If LASIK costs $4,340 for both eyes, that's roughly 10 times the annual combined cost of contact lenses and solutions.
+If LASIK costs $4,300 for both eyes, that's roughly 10 times the annual combined cost of contact lenses and lens care solutions.

 But that also means that after 10 years, LASIK surgery (if surgical results are stable and no additional laser treatment or eyeglasses are needed) becomes more economical than the cumulative cost of contact lens wear.